c19witness/uk-covid19-inquiry/2023-06-19_module-1/3_Ms_Clara_Swinson.rst

 **Counsel Inquiry**: Yes.

 **Ms Clara Swinson**: -- carried out a review.
-It was evident in the first few months that that is something where there were not enough different types of face mask, and that is something both in business as usual and in our stockpiles of course we need to make sure are covered in future, now and in the future.
+It was evident in the first few months that that is something where there were not enough different types of :outline:`face mask`, and that is something both in business as usual and in our stockpiles of course we need to make sure are covered in future, now and in the future.

 **Ms Blackwell**: Right.
 Thank you very much.